 This tutorial demonstrates how to clean up data in Excel and Google Sheets.

 Excel is, for all intents and purposes, a flat-file database; it holds data organized logically into rows and columns.
 Good, clean data is essential in most of the functionality you need from Excel.
-There are often issues, however, with data that can cause numerous problems such as extra spaces, blank cells, rows, or columns between data, commas in incorrect places, spelling mistakes, numbers stored as text, etc. This tutorial shows how to clean up data in Excel.
+There are often issues, however, with data that can cause numerous problems such as extra spaces, blank rows or columns, spelling mistakes, or numbers stored as text.

 Import Data Into Excel

 However, you can also import large amounts of data from external sources such as TXT files or CSV files.
-This is a convenient and versatile capability of Excel, but imported data can often have entry and import errors you need to remove or repair to ensure the imported data set is accurate and aligns with your needs.
-Or it might need to be altered a little to use differently from when it was originally set up.
+This is a convenient and versatile capability of Excel, but imported data can often have entry and import errors that must be removed or repaired to ensure the imported data set is accurate and aligns with your needs.
+Or it might need to be altered and used differently from when it was originally set up.

-At a glance, the data looks good, so you import it into Excel using Get Data (Power Query).
+At first glance, the data looks good, so you import it into Excel using Get Data (Power Query).

-- In the Ribbon, select Data > From Text / CSV and select the file.
+- In the Ribbon, go to Data > From Text / CSV and choose the file (here, Delimited.txt).

-- Because it is a TXT file, it all appears in one column.
-You can import this and then use the Text to Columns Wizard to separate the data.
+- Because it is a TXT file, it all imports into a single column.
+Use the Text to Columns Wizard to separate the comma-delimited data into columns.

-- Finally, to remove all formatting, select an unformatted blank cell in the worksheet and then, in the Ribbon, select Home > Clipboard > Format Painter.
+- Finally, to remove the rest of the formatting, select an unformatted blank cell in the worksheet and then, in the Ribbon, go to Home > Clipboard > Format Painter.

 - Then click in the Select All box at the intersection of the row and column headers.